Everything you need to know about transferring your pension from one scheme to another.

 If you're able to transfer out of your defined benefit scheme and this involves a cash equivalent transfer value of £30,000 or over, you'll be required to get regulated financial advice first.

-We recommend you seek pension advice if you’re considering transferring your defined benefit pension to make sure you’re not losing out on important benefits.
+We recommend you seek expert pension advice, especially pension advice if you’re considering transferring your defined benefit pension to make sure you’re not losing out on important benefits.
 For defined benefit pensions, a pension specialist will: